Employer of Record

 Things you need to know before hiring in UAE

 Hiring employees in the UAE involves specific legal and regulatory requirements, particularly when dealing with expatriates.
-To navigate this process effectively, companies must establish a legal entity, sponsor employee work visas, understand unique compensation structures, adapt to the local workweek, and account for the End of Service Gratuity.
+To navigate this process effectively, companies must establish a legal entity or use a compliant employment solution, sponsor employee work permits and residence visas where required, understand unique compensation structures, adapt to the local workweek, and account for the End of Service Gratuity.
 The UAE encourages foreign investment and foreign workers but imposes strict employment laws.
 Employers must provide documented job offers, comply with labor regulations, and ensure clear communication with employees.
 Obtaining necessary documents, understanding the offer, and adhering to employment contracts are essential aspects of the hiring process in the UAE.

 In such cases, an Employer of Record UAE can help organizations simplify many operations.